LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Package.md

 ---
 # Package

 The package definition creates a compressed zip package from a local path.
-The zip package is then uploaded to the deployment S3 bucket during the λ# CLI publish step.
+The zip package is then uploaded to the deployment S3 bucket during the LambdaSharp CLI publish step.
 All items in the zip package are given read-write permissions, unless the item has a Linux executable with an [ELF header](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), in which case the item is given read-and-execute permission (see [GifMaker Sample](https://github.com/LambdaSharp/GifMaker-Sample)).

 ## Syntax